-[ Home | About the Author | Examples | Corrections | Insulator Caliper ]
+[ Home | About the Author | Examples | Corrections ]

 Donald R. Briel

-Author of ‘INSULATORS – North American Glass Insulators – PRICE GUIDE’
+Author of 'North American Glass Insulators - Identification, Reference, & Price Guide'

-Born in Trenton, New Jersey in 1948 makes me a New Jersey native, but Utah is home.
+Born in Trenton, New Jersey makes me a New Jersey native, but Utah is home.
 I went through college working as a mason's helper.
 Upon earning a degree in Electrical Engineering Technology I went to work for Bell Telephone Laboratories in Holmdel, NJ.
 Four years later I accepted a job with Computer Information Systems, a small electronics firm in Logan, Utah, and have resided in Utah ever since.
 Other career employment has included working for Utah State University, Thiokol Propulsion, IT Director for Cache County, and now retired.
 While working, a Bachelor's degree in Computer Science and a Master's degree in Business Administration were earned.
 I also serve in a variety of volunteer positions in the hobby, community, and church.

-Since that early start, many insulators have been added to my collection, numbering about 800 pieces as of this writing and growing.
+Since that early start, many insulators have been added to my collection, numbering about 1,000 pieces as of this writing and growing.
 I consider myself a CD collector, but definitely enjoy the many color and primary embossing variations.
-The collection also contains a sprinkling of porcelain, glass strains and spools, signs, and other go-withs.
+The collection also contains a sprinkling of porcelain, glass strains and spools, signs, telephones, and other go-withs.

 I have been privileged to serve the NIA on the Promotions committee, as Membership Director, President, and am currently serving as the Events Committee Chairman as of this writing.
 My largest contribution to the hobby is through continuation of the McDougald's Price Guide.
 My desire is to preserve the history and perpetuate the hobby in whatever way possible.
 I will always cherish the many friendships that have evolved through collecting insulators.

 Last updated: April 15, 2019